Actions speak louder than words

 |0

-This work, Actions speak louder than words, is free of known copyright restrictions under U.S. copyright law.
+This work, Actions speak louder than words, by SrA Ryan Sparks, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT